MohamedAlaa-9/real-time-object-detection/README.md

 * Optimized TensorRT inference script for performance (memory allocation) and clarity
 * Improved ONNX export process with dynamic axes support
 * Refined post-processing logic for correct bounding box scaling
-* Updated dependency management and documentation
+* Added comprehensive monitoring with Prometheus, Grafana and MLflow
+* Containerized all components for easy deployment in VM environments

 ## Project Structure